yingj4/yingj4.github.io/_pages/about.md

 ======
 I am a PhD candidate at the [University of Illinois Urbana-Champaign](https://illinois.edu/) (UIUC).
 I work with [Prof. Sarita V. Adve](http://sadve.cs.illinois.edu/) on computer architecture and heterogeneous computing.
 I also work closely with [Prof. Saugata Ghose](https://ghose.web.illinois.edu/).

-Before my graduate study, I was a research assistant under the supervision of [Prof. Chi-Ying Tsui](https://sites.google.com/view/vlsi-lab-hkust/people/tsui-chi-ying) and [Prof. Wing-Hung Ki](https://eeki.home.ece.ust.hk/) at the [Hong Kong University of Science and Technology](https://hkust.edu.hk/home) (HKUST) and NeuroTech (HK) Limited for half a year.
+Before my graduate study, I was a research assistant under the supervision of [Prof. Chi Ying Tsui](https://ece.hkust.edu.hk/eetsui) and [Prof. Wing Hung Ki](https://seng.hkust.edu.hk/about/people/faculty/wing-hung-ki) at the [Hong Kong University of Science and Technology](https://hkust.edu.hk/home) (HKUST) and NeuroTech (HK) Limited for half a year.

 I received my Bachelor of Engineering with the first-class honor in [ECE](https://ece.hkust.edu.hk/) from HKUST in the summer of 2019 with two minors in [IT](https://www.cse.ust.hk/) and [Math](http://www.math.ust.hk/).
 My undergraduate study was supervised by [Prof. Jiang Xu](https://eexu.home.ece.ust.hk/).
 I also worked with [Prof. Ling Shi](https://eesling.home.ece.ust.hk/) and [Prof. Zhiyong Fan](https://eezfan.home.ece.ust.hk/group.htm).<!-- when working on the hardware/software co-design method and [Prof. Ling Shi](https://eesling.home.ece.ust.hk/) when working on the control systems.-->